FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/docs/README.md

 - **Acceptance tests:**
 ```
   Scenario: User votes on theme
-    Given I am on the vote page
+    Given I am on the voting page
     When I press a "theme" button I like
     Then "theme" vote value should be incremented
 ```